 International Baccalaureate (IB)

-Woodrow Wilson High School is the only school in Dallas ISD to offer the prestigious International Baccalaureate Diploma Program.
+Woodrow Wilson High School offers the prestigious International Baccalaureate Diploma Program.
 We offer a globally-focused college preparatory education that is challenging, engaging, and student-centered.
 If you are interested in learning more about our program, please join us annually at our 'Welcome to Woodrow' Open House.
 Welcome to Woodrow allows prospective families to meet and talk with IB teachers and students and to hear about life as a Woodrow Wildcat.

 Creativity Action and Service (CAS)